kinshuk4/daily-coding-problem-solutions/prob551_600/README.md

 Given an integer list where each number represents the number of hops you can make, determine whether you can reach to the last index starting at index 0.

 For example, `[2, 0, 1, 0]` returns `True` while `[1, 1, 0, 1]` returns `False`.

+566 (Medium)

+This problem was asked by Facebook.

+A graph is minimally-connected if it is connected and there is no edge that can be removed while still leaving the graph connected.
+For example, any binary tree is minimally-connected.

+Given an undirected graph, check if the graph is minimally-connected.
+You can choose to represent the graph as either an adjacency matrix or adjacency list.